gnavya10/filesharinapp/README.md

 * **Error Handling:** Implement more robust error handling in the test scripts.
 * **Test Data Management:** Implement a strategy for managing test data effectively.
 * **Cross-Browser Testing:** Expand the tests to cover multiple browsers (e.g., Firefox, Safari, Edge).

+* Video Link for Explanation of File Sharing App -